 - Display: 720p display over 9 inches, 8-bit per colour channel.

-- Internet: Microsoft account and Internet connection required to install Windows 11 Home.
+- Internet: Microsoft account and Internet connection are required to install Windows 11 Home.
 PRO version is possible without the Internet.

 Technical Requirements for Specific Features in Windows 11